2020 Belarusian presidential election: Aftermath

 After state TV revealed the results of an exit poll showing a landslide Lukashenko victory, clashes between protesters and riot police broke out in Minsk.
 Reports of injuries and the use of stun grenades and rubber bullets emerged.

 The main opposition candidate, Sviatlana Tsikhanouskaya, said in a news conference that she did not trust the exit poll, saying, "I believe my eyes, and I see that the majority is with us".

 As polling closed many internet service providers lost routing, the communication losses were widespread as police and military closed down most of Minsk.

 On the second night after the very likely falsified results were announced, protesters barricaded the area around the Rīga market.
 Security forces responded by tear-gassing the protesters and using flashbangs.

 After being released from a seven-hour-long detention on election night following her submission of a formal complaint to the Central Election Commission (CEC), Sviatlana Tsikhanouskaya was escorted by Belarusian security services to Lithuania, reportedly a condition of a deal securing the release of her campaign manager, Maria Moroz.

 On 11 August, Tsikhanouskaya released a video reading from a script following her detainment, seemingly filmed under duress and promoted on state-sponsored media, in which she called upon the people of Belarus to stop protesting and accept the victory of Lukashenko.
 The strong change in message and demeanor of Tsikhanouskaya post-detainment led allies to insist the video was coerced, likening it to a hostage video.
 She had previously sent her children abroad before the elections for their safety.
 On 14 August, Tikhanovskaya, now in Lithuania, published another video in which she claimed to have won the presidential election with between 60 and 70% of the vote, more than enough to defeat Lukashenko outright.
 She called for the creation of a transitional council of "civil society activists, respected Belarusians and professionals" to handle the transfer of power from Lukashenko.
 She also encouraged her supporters to sign an online petition calling for a recount of the election.

 Arrests and violence against protesters, including claims of torture, increased in the week after the election resulting in calls for international sanctions against the perpetrators.
 On August 14, 2020, the Belarus Solidarity Foundation (BYSOL) was established.
 Its main aims are to support courtyard initiatives, emergency relocation, support for the families of political prisoners and helping those fired for political reasons.
 In 2020, BYSOL raised €2.9 million to support those fired for political reasons, striking factories, and people forced to relocate.

 On 19 August, the Belarusian Central Election Committee said that Mr Lukashenko would be inaugurated as president for a new term within the next two months.

-On 16 November 2020, BBC reported that more than 1,000 people were arrested during the demonstrations in Belarus, over the disputed presidential election.
+On 16 November 2020, the BBC reported that more than 1,000 people were arrested during the demonstrations in Belarus, over the disputed presidential election.
 The police fired rubber bullets at protesters and also used tear gas to disperse the crowd.